tjtanjin/simple-media-converter/README.md

     ```
     $ python3 -m pip install --no-cache-dir -r requirements.txt
     ```
-4) Following which, create (or copy) a `.env` file at the root of the project using the provided `.env.template`.
+4) Following which, create (or copy) a `.env` file at the root of the project using the provided [.env.template](https://github.com/tjtanjin/simple-media-converter/blob/master/.env.template).
 In order to run the bot, the bare minimum that needs to be done is for you to replace the **BOT_TOKEN** variable within the `.env` file with the token you received from [BotFather](https://t.me/BotFather).
 5) You can also feel free to modify the other variables as you deem fit.
-Clear descriptions for the variables have been included in the `.env.template` file.
+Clear descriptions for the variables have been included in the [.env.template](https://github.com/tjtanjin/simple-media-converter/blob/master/.env.template) file.
 6) Once you are done with configuration, you may then head to the root of the project and execute the following command to launch your bot:
     ```
     $ python3 main.py